Smoked Mashed Potatoes With Crispy Bacon and Cheese

 What to Serve With Smoked Mash Potatoes

-Mash potatoes are the perfect side dish.
-Doesn’t matter if your having a big holiday meal or weeknight dinner, they are always a crowd pleaser.
+Mashed potatoes are the perfect side dish.
+It doesn’t matter if you’re having a big holiday meal or weeknight dinner; they are always a crowd pleaser.
 Here is what I like to serve the smoked mashed potatoes with;

 Smoked Beef Cheek